-Becoming a credit union that has a low income designation provides a variety of benefits such as secondary capital, loan/grant opportunities and special field of membership rules.
-CUCollaborate can help you successfully navigate this process as well as demonstrate how this will impact your field of membership.
-If you are interested in learning more about becoming a low income designated credit union, please fill out the form on the right.
+Earning a low income credit union designation provides a variety of benefits, such as secondary capital, loan and grant opportunities, and special field of membership rules.
+CUCollaborate can help you successfully navigate this process, as well as demonstrate how this will impact your field of membership.
+If you are interested in learning more about earning a low income credit union designation, please fill out the form on the right.

-Call us today to learn more about how a low income designation can benefit your credit union at (202) 831-2500
+Call us today at (202) 831-2500 to learn more about how a low income designation can benefit your credit union.

 Low-income designated credit unions (LICUs) can obtain shares from any nonmember, enabling them to build assets with funds from sources outside their limited field of membership.
 These nonmember shares are insured the same as member shares, and limits have been raised to either $3 million or 50% of total shares, whichever is greater.
-These opportunities are not available to most credit unions, which can only receive insured shares from members, government entities, or other credit unions.
+These opportunities are not available to most credit unions, but they are open to any that have earned that low income credit union designation.
+Most credit unions can only receive insured shares from members, government entities, or other credit unions.

 Low-income designated federal credit unions can take on subordinated, uninsured debt in the form of secondary capital accounts.
 This secondary capital counts towards statutory requirements, and can be used to support growth.

 In order to receive secondary capital, credit unions must submit a plan to NCUA detailing: